Middle-earth: Maps

 Tolkien prepared several maps of Middle-earth.
 Some were published in his lifetime.
 The main maps are those published in The Hobbit, The Lord of the Rings, The Silmarillion, and Unfinished Tales, and appear as foldouts or illustrations.
 Tolkien insisted that maps be included in the book for the benefit of readers, despite the expense involved.
 The definitive and iconic map of Middle-earth was published in The Lord of the Rings.
 It was refined with Tolkien's approval by the illustrator Pauline Baynes, using Tolkien's detailed annotations, with vignette images and larger paintings at top and bottom, into a stand-alone poster, "A Map of Middle-earth".

 Cosmology

 In Tolkien's conception, Arda was created specifically as "the Habitation" (Imbar or Ambar) for the Children of Ilúvatar (Elves and Men).
 It is envisaged in a flat Earth cosmology, with the stars, and later also the sun and moon, revolving around it.
 Tolkien's sketches show a disc-like face for the world which looked up to the stars.
-However, Tolkien's legendarium addresses the spherical Earth paradigm by depicting a catastrophic transition from a flat to a spherical world, in which Aman became inaccessible to mortal Men.
+However, Tolkien's legendarium addresses the spherical Earth paradigm by depicting a catastrophic transition from a flat to a spherical world, known as the Akallabêth, in which Aman became inaccessible to mortal Men.